samanth4caballer0/pallet_detector_perceptor/README.md

 # Overview

-ROS "front-end" for object/marker detectors such as reflectors, alvars, columns and combinations of those.
+ROS front-end for object and marker detectors such as reflectors, ALVAR bundles, UWB anchors, vertical cylinders, and color cues in a point-cloud ROI.

-We can launch detections of two types:
+<<<<<<< HEAD
 - Primitive detections: those arising from a sensor source.
 Available now:
 	- Reflectors from lidar intensity
 	- Columns from lidar scans